Diffusion-Based Audio Inpainting: OVERVIEW OF INPAINTING METHODS

-The methods mentioned above only perform well for inpainting short gaps, roughly in the range from 10\,ms to 100\,ms. For longer gaps, these signal-processing methods tend to fail as the stationarity condition does not hold true, since the signal is often quite different after the gap than before it.
+The methods mentioned above only perform well for inpainting short gaps, roughly in the range from 10\,ms to 100\,ms. For longer gaps, these methods tend to fail to produce plausible reconstructions since the stationarity condition does not hold true.
+Some inpainting attempts for long gaps are based on strong assumptions about the underlying structure of the gap, including sinusoidal modeling \cite{lagrange2005long} or similarity graphs \cite{perraudin2018inpainting}.